Silent Neuron Theory and Plasticity Preservation for Deep Reinforcement Learning in Adaptive Video Streaming: Introduction

+\begin{itemize} \item \textbf{Problem Analysis:} We provide, to the best of our knowledge, the first systematic analysis of how neural plasticity affects adaptive video streaming under non-stationary bandwidth.
+Our study shows that internal neural dynamics directly shape the agent’s ability to adapt, thereby deepening the understanding of plasticity in ABR algorithms.

-\item \textbf{Theoretical Foundation:} We establish a rigorous theoretical framework that characterizes the intricate relationship between forward and backward propagation in neural plasticity loss.
-This framework formally defines Silent Neurons and proves that both propagation mechanisms must be jointly considered to fully characterize the necessary conditions for plasticity loss in deep neural networks.
+\item \textbf{Theoretical Foundation:} We establish a theoretical framework that links forward and backward propagation to plasticity loss.
+We formally define Silent Neurons and prove that both types of signals must be considered jointly to accurately characterize conditions under which plasticity is lost.
+We further derive a tighter performance bound in non-stationary environments.

 \item \textbf{Algorithm Design:} Based on our theoretical insights, we have developed Reset Silent Neuron (ReSiN), a practical method for detecting and reactivating Silent Neurons.
 This approach allows for continuous learning without the need for prior knowledge of network conditions or environmental characteristics.